alefore/weblog/ten-years-of-edge.md

 There's some analogy to
 [counter-cyclical fiscal policy](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Counter-cyclical_fiscal_measures#:~:text=Counter%2Dcyclical%20fiscal%20measures%20are,to%20help%20stimulate%20economic%20recovery.).

+To me this is similar to the "two-minute rule" habit formation trick: leave yourself a lot of crumbles that you can pick up whenever you happen to have a spare minute or two.
+These million small steps tend to add up to meaningful progress.

+##### Document Potential Improvements

+Documenting my ideas for potential improvements helps me: it makes it easier to find appropriately sized chunks of work, depending on where I am in the burst-pause cycle.

+I leave many "TODO" notes in the code listing things that I think I may want to improve some day.
+I try too:

+* Classify them by difficulty (trivial, easy, normal)
+* Give them hash-tags (to help me find related changes)

+As I'm reading the code working on implementing a specific feature unrelated ideas come up.
+I'm not going to work on them right away;
+I'd never accomplish the task I'm working on.
+But I'll make sure to document them right away.

+As of 2023-12-21, I have 220 TODO notes in the code.
+16 are marked as trivial, 80 are marked as easy.

+##### Variation

 I suppose I've been able to keep working on the same project for a decade because I've been able to work on vastly different sub-projects, all of which fall under the same umbrella, such as: